-BNSF Railway has entered into various equipment lease transactions in which the structure of the lease contains VIEs.
+BNSF Railway has entered into various lease transactions in which the structure of the lease contains VIEs.
+These leases are primarily for equipment.
 These VIEs were created solely for the lease transactions and have no other activities, assets or liabilities outside of the lease transactions.
-In some of the arrangements, BNSF Railway has the option to purchase some or all of the equipment at a fixed-price, thereby creating variable interests for BNSF Railway in the VIEs.
-The future minimum lease payments associated with the VIE leases were approximately \$3 billion as of March 31, 2014.
+In some of the arrangements, BNSF Railway has the option to purchase some or all of the leased assets at a fixed price, thereby creating variable interests for BNSF Railway in the VIEs.
+The future minimum lease payments associated with the VIE leases were approximately \$2 billion as of March 31, 2017.

-In the event the leased equipment is destroyed, BNSF Railway is obligated to either replace the equipment or pay a fixed loss amount.
-The inclusion of the fixed loss amount is a standard clause within equipment lease arrangements.
+In the event the leased asset is destroyed, BNSF Railway is generally obligated to either replace the asset or pay a fixed loss amount.
+The inclusion of the fixed loss amount is a standard clause within the lease arrangements.
 Historically, BNSF Railway has not incurred significant losses related to this clause.
 As such, it is not anticipated that the maximum exposure to loss would materially differ from the future minimum lease payments.